Everything you need to know about using flexible feeding tubes for rodents

 Stainless Steel vs. Flexible Plastic Feeding Tubes - Which Should You Use?

 When it comes to the world of oral gavage, the universe is divided into two camps: those who trained on and continue to use stainless steel, and those who use flexible plastic.
 If you’re a stainless steel user, should you use curved or straight?
 Disposable metal?
 Should you convert to a flexible plastic?
 If you’re just beginning to gavage, which path is right for you?
 What is best for the animal?
 Which is easiest to use?
+Recent studies, like this one from BMS, show clear evidence in favor of flexible plastic.
+Still unsure?
 This post takes a deep dive into both

 Do You Need a Bite Guard on a Plastic Tube?